How DNS works with Docker

 Add adaptive icons to your Android app

 In this article, we will go over how you can use add the new adaptive app icons to your Android app.
 In his article I will be using a React Native project, so the structure of your Android app may vary.
 Adaptive Icons Adaptive icons are a new feature introduced in Android 8.0 (API level 26).
-It allows your app icon to be displayed using multiple shapes across different devices and launchers, more information available here. ...
+It allows your app icon to be displayed using multiple shapes across different devices and launchers, more information available here.
+The main advantage of using adaptive icons is so that we don’t have to have to create multiple icons, i.e. round and square versions of your app icon.
+You provide two layers, a foreground and the background which is usually just a colour. ...

 Auto Publish React Native App to Android Play Store using GitLab CI